Destination Snowflake setup guide #

 $REPLICANT_HOME

-, naviagte to the sample Snowflake applier configuration file:vi conf/dst/snowlflake.yaml
+, naviagte to the sample Snowflake Applier configuration file:vi conf/dst/snowlflake.yaml

 -

-The configuration file has two parts:
+The configuration file possesses two parts:

-- Parameters related to snapshot mode.
+- Parameters to configure snapshot mode.

-- Parameters related to realtime mode.
+- Parameters to configure realtime mode.

-Parameters related to snapshot mode #
+Parameters to configure snapshot mode #

 For snapshot mode, make the necessary changes as follows: